yoheimuta/vitess-activerecord-migration/README.md

 The default ddl strategy is `vitess` with no options.

-When you want to set the ddl strategy and its options for one shot, you can set them in the migration file.
+When you want to change the ddl strategy and its options for one shot, you can set them in the migration file.

 ```ruby
 def default_ddl_strategy